 Even though both methods damage the hair in the long run, balayage is the more damaging treatment because you have to use a higher developer.
 In addition, you have to layer the lightener more to get the look you want, which adds to the damage.

-Highlights need to get touched up approximately every six to eight weeks because the base color of your roots can be obvious.
+Highlights need to be touched up approximately every six to eight weeks because the base color of your roots can be obvious.

-On the other hand, balayage varies from person to person but generally lasts three to six months.
+On the other hand, balayage generally lasts three to six months and varies from person to person.
 However, stylists recommend going to a salon every eight weeks to apply toner because brassy tones will start to show through.

 How to Choose